jump-dev/MathOptInterface.jl/docs/src/manual/implementing.md

 !!! tip
     Run the tests frequently when developing.
-However, at the start there is going to be a lot of warnings!
+However, at the start there is going to be a lot of errors!
 Comment out all the `test_` functions but one, run the tests, implement any missing methods until the test passes, then uncomment another test and repeat.

 ## The `Optimizer` object